DanyilT/projects-in-university/Year1/Sem1/Web Development Fundamentals/README.md

 ![Personal Portfolio Screenshot](../Screenshots/Web%20Development%20Fundamentals/FinalProject/Screenshot.png)

 > [!NOTE]
+> Also you can find more my WebDev projects in my [WebDev repository](https://github.com/DanyilT/WebDev) on GitHub, including the [PersonalPortfolio](https://github.com/DanyilT/WebDev/tree/main/PersonalPortfolio) project.
 > There is may be an older version of the website, because I have done this project in the past and I have updated it since then.
-You can see an relevant project at this repository [`WebDev/PersonalPortfolio`](https://github.com/DanyilT/WebDev/tree/main/PersonalPortfolio)
+You can see an relevant project at this repository [`WebDev/PersonalPortfolio`](https://github.com/DanyilT/WebDev/tree/main/PersonalPortfolio) (not this repo), so you can check it out there.

 Also you can see the website at the following links:
 - [GitHub Pages hosted version](https://danyilt.github.io/WebDev/PersonalPortfolio)